Prag8855/aab/content/guides/work-visa.md

 - **If you are a citizen of {{AUFENTHV_41_COUNTRIES}}**
     You can come to Germany without a visa.
 You can stay 90 days in Germany without a residence permit.
 You can look for a job, and apply for the work visa in Germany.[^9] You can't work before you get your work visa.
 - **If you have a German [residence permit](/glossary/Aufenthaltstitel)**
     Your current residence permit stays valid until you get your work visa.
-[If your residence permit expires](/guides/berlin-auslanderbehorde-appointment#if-your-visa-expires-soon), you don't need to leave Germany.
+[If your residence permit expires](/guides/berlin-auslanderbehorde-appointment#if-your-visa-expires-soon) while you wait, you don't need to leave Germany.
 - **If you have a [job seeker visa](/glossary/Job%20seeker%20visa)**
     You can come to Germany and look for a job.
 When you find a job, you can apply for the work visa.
 While you wait for your work visa, you can work 10 hours per week for your new employer.[^11]
 - **If you have a [tourist visa](/glossary/Schengen%20visa)**